Kaohsiung, Taiwan – 43 Things To Do Guide + Photos 2025

 Along the boardwalk from the main Cijin Island beach, you’ll come across possibly the island’s most famous attraction, the Rainbow Church.

-It is more of a contemporary art installation than an actual church – although Instagrammers do seem to worship it!
+It is more of a contemporary art installation than an actual church – although Instagrammers seem to worship it and it is one of the most colourful and Instagrammable places in Taiwan.

-We recently revisited Cijin Island’s Rainbow Church in early 2024 and it has really faded since these photos were taken.
+We recently revisited Cijin Island’s Rainbow Church and it has really faded since these photos were taken.
 Please can someone repaint it to be as colourful and vibrant as it once was.

 Other Cijin Island sites include the Giant Seashell (no, really!), Tinamou Temple and the surreal sculptures in Turbine Park.